Darrionr1/TheOdinProject/README.md

 # TheOdinProject
-Assignments from the Odin Project
+Assignments from the Odin Project.
+Follow me on my journey to being a frontend developer.